readium/lcp-specs/readium-lcp-draft.md

 2. The `links` object with `rel=hint` points to a location that provides passphrase hints or other assistance.

-The content of `user_key/text_hint` and of the resource pointed to by the `links` object with `rel=hint` <b>SHOULD</b> be human-readable, directed to the User, and <b>SHOULD</b> help the User enter their passphrase.
+The content of `user_key/text_hint` and of the resource pointed to by the `links` object with `rel=hint` <b class="rfc">should</b> be human-readable, directed to the User, and <b class="rfc">should</b> help the User enter their passphrase.

 ## 4.4.
 Requirements for the User Key & User Passphrase

-In order to simplify the process for accessing Protected Publications, the Provider <b>SHOULD</b> use the same User Key for all licenses issued to the same User.
+In order to simplify the process for accessing Protected Publications, the Provider <b class="rfc">should</b> use the same User Key for all licenses issued to the same User.

 The security of LCP depends in large part on the security of the User Key and User Passphrase.
-Therefore, special care <b>SHOULD</b> be taken to secure these throughout the licensing workflow:
+Therefore, special care <b class="rfc">should</b> be taken to secure these throughout the licensing workflow:

-1. Passphrases <b>SHOULD</b> be sufficiently complex to prevent brute-force attacks.
+1. Passphrases <b class="rfc">should</b> be sufficiently complex to prevent brute-force attacks.

-2. Passphrases <b>MUST NOT</b> be transmitted in plaintext.
+2. Passphrases <b class="rfc">must not</b> be transmitted in plaintext.

-3. If the Provider needs to share User Key information among multiple systems, they <b>SHOULD</b> transmit User Keys and not User Passphrases, and <b>SHOULD</b> transmit this information over secure channels.
+3. If the Provider needs to share User Key information among multiple systems, they <b class="rfc">should</b> transmit User Keys and not User Passphrases, and <b class="rfc">should</b> transmit this information over secure channels.

-4. User Passphrases <b>MUST NOT</b> be stored by the Reading System; instead it <b>SHOULD</b> only store User Keys.
+4. User Passphrases <b class="rfc">must not</b> be stored by the Reading System; instead it <b class="rfc">should</b> only store User Keys.

 # 5. Signature and Public Key Infrastructure